Checklist for Folk Dance Teachers

 ▢ Do you know the objectives of the group you'll be teaching?

 ▢ Dance ethnology

-▢ Experience?▢ Do you know the length of time you have to teach?
+▢ Do you know the makeup of the group?

 ▢ Age level?